 Chamonix Day Hikes

 The Chamonix Valley is a truly beautiful place in which to hike.
 We offer a range of classic options or are equally happy to tailor a half day, full day or multi-day walking trip to meet your requirements.
 Our summer walks are open to all abilities and you don’t need to have previous trekking experience to book one.
-You just need to be fit enough to walk for a few hours – up and down slopes if that’s where your trip will take us – and with occasionally rough going underfoot.
+You just need to be fit enough to walk for a few hours, usually with several hundred metres up and down, and with occasionally rough-going underfoot.
 Trekking’s gentle pace is the perfect speed at which to explore the peaks and valleys of Chamonix in summer.

 We always use top-notch accompagnateurs and internationally accredited guides, whether we’re going on a gentle wild flower walk, a trip up to a mountain lake and hut for lunch, or on a family day out with the children.
 A full-day will allow you to explore further afield, and we often try to incorporate a summit to enjoy Chamonix's breathtaking scenery.

 If you can’t see what you like below just contact us.
-Many of our staff live in the Chamonix Valley year-round and so we really are experts in this world-class trekking region.
+Most of our hiking guides live in the Chamonix Valley year-round and so we really are experts in this world-class trekking region.

 Which Chamonix Day Hike shall I book?